tomitomas/plugin-mybin/docs/en_US/index.md

 To access the different equipment **My Bin**, go to the menu **Plugins → Organization → My Bin**.

-On the equipment page, fill in the collect days and times for your bins as well as how to be notified.
+On the equipment page, fill in the collect days and times for your bin, its color, as well as when to be notified.

+You can also specify commands that will be executed at collect and notification times.

 # Utilisation

-Eqch equipment creates 9 comamnds:
+Each equipment creates 2 comamnds:
-- 1 for each bin indicating the ones to put out
+- 1 indicating if the bin needs to be put out
-- 1 for each bin to acknowledge it.
-These commands will be automatically called at collect time of concernd bin
+- 1 to acknowledge it.
+This command will be automatically called at collect time
-- Refresh: well... refresh ;)

-A widget's template is available that offers a visual indication (colored bin), and a calendar.
-A click on the icon will 'ack' the bin.

 # Contributions